 How Many Skills to List on a Resume (The Perfect Number)

 This is one of the most common questions we get: "How many skills should I include?"
-The answer depends on your experience level:
+The answer depends on your experience level.

-• Entry Level (0-3 years): 6-10 skills total
+- Entry Level (0-3 years): 6-10 skills total

-• Mid Career (4-10 years): 8-12 skills total
+- Mid Career (4-10 years): 8-12 skills total

-• Senior/Executive (10+ years): 10-15 skills total
+- Senior or Executive (10+ years): 10-15 skills total

 Hard Skills vs Soft Skills: What to Include

-Hard Skills (Technical & Job-Specific)
+Hard Skills (Technical and Job-Specific)

 These are measurable abilities specific to your field.
 What skills to put on a resume depends heavily on your industry.